Princes Risborough expansion

 - stepped footbridge near Monks Risborough Station

-- Southern road links, including the Summerley's Road Bridge improvements, will be built by around 250 homes,and the relief road all linked up by half way through the development.
+- Southern road links, including the Summerleys Road Bridge improvements, will be built by around 250 homes, and the relief road all linked up by around 1400 homes.
+Widening of the B4009 by around 1700 homes.
+By 2140 homes, delivery of A4010 traffic calming package.
+By that point the Relief Road to become the new A4010.

-- A new bus service will be provided by half way through the development.
+- A new bus service will be provided by half way through the development linking to Longwick, the town centre and the railway station.

 - The new £5m sports hub will be provided by about 800 homes.
 There will be a separate rugby pitch, and the Molins Sports Ground is also likely to be brought back into use.